keithresar/ansibleallthethings-control-lessons/lessons/ansible_essentials_adhoc.md

 # Ad-hoc Commands

 Ansible can be run in two modes.
 It can be used as a system administration tool to run ad hoc commands against a grouping of assets.
-Since the authentication and connectivity is already setup, this is an easy was to quickly interrogate a group of servers.
+Since the authentication and connectivity are already setup, this is an easy way to quickly interrogate a group of servers.
 They are very useful when you simply need to do one or two things quickly and often, to many remote nodes.
 The second method of using ansible is more structured and repeatable - we will show that later.